readmeio/rdme/documentation/migration-guide.md

    The command semantics are largely the same, but with a few small changes:
    - The `--dryRun` flag has been deprecated in favor of `--dry-run`.

+   - The new git-backed ReadMe backend has a clearer separation between Guides pages and API reference pages.
+This means that:
+     - Markdown pages that live in the Guides section should be synced with `rdme docs upload`
+     - Conversely, Markdown pages that live in the API reference should be synced with `rdme reference upload`.

    - There is no prompt to select your ReadMe project version if you omit the `--version` flag.
 It now defaults to `stable` (i.e., your main ReadMe project version).
 This flag has also been renamed to `--branch`.

    - These commands will now automatically validate your frontmatter and flag any issues prior to syncing.
 This is particularly helpful if you're coming from `rdme@9` or earlier, since the shape of certain frontmatter attributes (e.g., `category`, `parent`, `hidden`) have slightly changed.
 If you run this command in a non-CI environment, any outdated frontmatter will be detected and you'll have the ability to migrate it to the new format automatically.

-   Read more in [the `docs upload` command docs](https://github.com/readmeio/rdme/blob/v10/documentation/commands/docs.md#rdme-docs-upload-path) and in [the ReadMe API migration guide](https://docs.readme.com/main/reference/api-migration-guide).
+   Read more in the respective command docs ([`rdme docs upload`](https://github.com/readmeio/rdme/blob/v10/documentation/commands/docs.md#rdme-docs-upload-path), [`rdme reference upload`](https://github.com/readmeio/rdme/blob/v10/documentation/commands/reference.md#rdme-reference-upload-path), [`rdme changelog upload`](https://github.com/readmeio/rdme/blob/v10/documentation/commands/changelog.md#rdme-changelog-upload-path), [`rdme custompages upload`](https://github.com/readmeio/rdme/blob/v10/documentation/commands/custompages.md#rdme-custompages-upload-path)) and in [the ReadMe API migration guide](https://docs.readme.com/main/reference/api-migration-guide).

 4. **`openapi` has been replaced by `openapi upload`**

    If you previously uploaded API definitions to ReadMe via `rdme openapi`, the command is now `rdme openapi upload`.
 There are now two main updates:
    - Like `docs upload` above, there is no prompt to select your ReadMe project version if you omit the `--version` flag.
 It now defaults to `stable` (i.e., your main ReadMe project version).
 This flag has also been renamed to `--branch`.

    - The flag paradigms have been simplified based on community feedback.
-Previously with `openapi`, the `--id` flag was an ObjectId that required an initial upload to ReadMe, which made it difficult to upsert API definitions and manage many at scale (and workarounds were added after the fact in the form of the `--create` and `--update` flags).
+Previously with `openapi`, the `--id` flag was a hexadecimal object ID that required an initial upload to ReadMe, which made it difficult to upsert API definitions and manage many at scale (and workarounds were added after the fact in the form of the `--create` and `--update` flags).
 With `openapi upload`, the `--id` flag has been renamed to `--slug` and is now optional.
 The slug (i.e., the unique identifier for your API definition resource in ReadMe) is inferred from the file path or URL to your API definition.

+   Read more in [the `rdme openapi upload` command docs](https://github.com/readmeio/rdme/blob/v10/documentation/commands/openapi.md#rdme-openapi-upload-spec) and in [the ReadMe API migration guide](https://docs.readme.com/main/reference/api-migration-guide).

 ## Migrating to `rdme@9`